ekamperi/ekamperi.github.io/_posts/2020-10-14-github-analytics.md

 {:toc}

 ## Introduction
+Why *Mathematica* and not *Python*?
+Well, for starters, there is a not of examples in *Python*, so adding one more to the pile wouldn't make any difference.
+Plus, although I do program in *Python*, I don't enjoy it as much as I enjoy *Mathematica*.
+Also, *Jupyter* notebooks are nowhere near as polished as *Mathematica*'s.

 ### REST API
 REST API stands for "Representational State Transfer Application Programming Interface".
-In simple terms, it's a set of agreed rules on how to retrieve data when you link to a specific URL.
+In simple terms, it's a set of agreed rules on how to retrieve data when you connect to a specific URL.
 To make a REST API call, you need to know the following ingredients of such a request:

 1. The **endpoint**, which is basically the URL you request for.
 For example, GitHub's endpoint is *https://api.github.com*.
     + The **path** that determines the specific resource you are asking for.
-For example, in the URL *https://api.github.com/user/repos*, the endpoint is *https://api.github.com*, and the path is */user/repos*, which expresses our intention to have the user's repositories returned.
+For example, in the URL *https://api.github.com/user/repos*, the path is */user/repos*, which captures our intention to have the user's repositories returned.
 When you read in a doc an expression like */repos/:owner/:repo/*, the *owner* and *repo* are variables.
 You need to replace them with the actual value of that variable.
-E.g., write */repos/ekamperi/rteval*, if you want the repository named *rteval* of the user *ekamperi*.
+E.g., write */repos/ekamperi/rteval*, if you are interested in the repository named *rteval* of the user *ekamperi*.
     + **Query parameters**.
 Sometimes a request is accompanied by a list of parameters that modify the request.
-They always begin with a question mark "?" and each *parameter=value* pair is delimited by an ampersand "&".
-E.g., in */repos/ekamperi/rteval/commits&per_page=100&sha=master* we inform the server that we want 100 commits per page and we want the listing of commits to start from the *HEAD* of the *master* branch.
+These always begin with a question mark "?" and each *parameter=value* pair is delimited by an ampersand "&".
+E.g., in */repos/ekamperi/rteval/commits&per_page=100&sha=master*, we inform the server that we want 100 commits to be returned, and we want the listing of commits to start from the *HEAD* of the *master* branch.
-2. The **method**, which defines the kind of request that we are submitting to the server.
+2. The **method** defines the kind of request that we are submitting to the server.
 It may be one of *GET*, *POST*, *PUT*, *PATCH*, *DELETE*.
-They allow the following operations: *Create*, *Read*, *Update*, and *Delete* (the so called CRUD).
+They allow the following operations: *Create*, *Read*, *Update*, and *Delete* (the so-called CRUD).
 In short, *GET* performs the READ operation (we ask the server to send us back some data). *POST* performs the CREATE operation (we ask the server to create a new resource in it). *PUT* and *PATCH* perform an UPDATE operation, and *DELETE*, well, you know what *DELETE* does.
 3. The **headers** are used to exchange metadata between client and server.
-For example, they are used to perform authentication or information regarding the body's content.
+For example, they are used to perform authentication by injecting some authorization token into the HTTP header.
-4. The **data** or **body** hold the information that the client sends to the server, and it is used with *POST*, *PUT*, *PATCH*, and *DELETE* methods.
+4. The **data** or **body** hold the client's information to the server, and it is used with *POST*, *PUT*, *PATCH*, and *DELETE* methods.

-### Authorization
+### Authentication
-In order to experiment with GitHub's REST API, we need to authenticate to the service.
+To experiment with GitHub's REST API, we need to authenticate to the service.
 User-to-server requests are rate-limited at 5.000 requests per hour and per authenticated user.
-For unauthenticated requests, only up to 60 requests per hour per originating IP are allowed.
+However, for unauthenticated requests, only up to 60 requests per hour per originating IP are allowed.
+So, for any serious experimentation, authentication is a must.
 The best way to proceed is to create a [personal access token (PAT)](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token), as an alternative to using passwords for authentication to GitHub when using the GitHub API or the command line.
 Here is how you could authenticate via *curl*:

 <p align="center">
 <img style="width: 100%; height: 100%" src="{{ site.url }}/images/github_cmd.png" alt="GitHub authenticate via curl">
 </p>

 ### A simple example of a REST API call
 {% highlight mathematica %}